-Coronavirus (COVID-19): What Do Quarantine and Isolation Mean?
+COVID-19: What Do Quarantine and Isolation Mean?

 Here’s an overview of what these words mean:

 Isolation means staying home when a person is infected with a contagious disease so they don’t spread it to others.
 It means staying away from family members too.
-During the pandemic, people should isolate if they:
+People should isolate if they:

 - have symptoms of COVID-19